bluewitch/dwulf-manifesto/poems/Poems.md

 Keeping off their radar,
 Is really half the fun.
 We play them like a guitar,
-As we ready later one.
+As we ready layer one.

 We engineer the blockchain,
 To decouple from banks.